Skip to Main Content

 The two main types of stem cells that can be found in bone marrow are:

 Bone marrow can be taken using a specialized needle to aspirate some of the liquid marrow.
 The most common source of bone marrow to aspirate is the iliac crest, specifically the posterior iliac crest (back of the hip bones).
 This location has a plentiful source of mesenchymal stem cells, and it is also a safe and comfortable site for a bone marrow aspiration procedure.
-Aspirated bone marrow can, then, be centrifuged and processed to remove the red blood cells and isolate and concentrate the stem cells, platelets and growth factors.
-This is bone marrow concentrate (BMAC).

-One is the aspiration technique.
-For example, it has been known for years, based on research, taking small amounts of marrow from multiple sites is the best way to optimize stem cell numbers (1-3).
-This is because, while the bone marrow is rich in stem cells, the bone marrow connects to the peripheral vascular system that has a very low number of stem cells.
-So, if a doctor only aspirates a large volume from as single site, in the first few milliliters there will be lots of stem cells, but then the rest of the draw will be stem cell poor.
-So while, taking a large volume of marrow from 1 site may be quicker and easier for the doctor, this will dramatically affect the stem cell counts which can reduce the efficacy of treatment.
+So, if a doctor only aspirates a large volume from a single site, in the first few milliliters there will be lots of stem cells, but then the rest of the draw will be stem cell poor.
+So while, taking a large volume of marrow from one site may be quicker and easier for the doctor, this will dramatically affect the stem cell counts which can reduce the efficacy of treatment.

 A more effective bone marrow draw involves placing the needling in several areas around the posterior iliac crest and aspirating a small amount of marrow from each location.
 It takes only a few minutes more but is still quick and comfortable but most importantly, it maximizes stem cell yield and improves the clinical success.

-The second factor is how is the bone marrow aspirate is processed.
+The second factor is how the bone marrow aspirate is processed.
 Most BMAC is created by an automated bedside machine that creates a 1-size-fits-all product.
 It doesn’t account for variation between different patient samples, which means it has limitations on collecting stem cells and concentrating the cells.

 What Are The Benefits Of BMAC As A Treatment Option?